kornysietsma/twitter-example/README.md

     * for development, this should be "127.0.0.1" - you can't use "localhost" for some reason, Twitter block it
     * so for example, your callback url and application website should be "http://127.0.0.1/" unless you plan to host on a real host name.
 The port doesn't matter, as far as I can tell.
 * Note the "key" and "secret" values on the twitter app page

-Now, when you run the app, it will display a form for entering the key and secret - enter the values above, and from there on it should be authenticated.
-**NOTE** if you get this wrong, there is currently no error handling to speak of - you'll need to stop and restart the app to change credentials!

-If you are running the app a lot, you might want to post the key/secret via the command line - you can do this with curl:
-    curl -i -X POST -d '{"key" : "xxxxxxx", "secret" : "yyyyyyy" }' http://127.0.0.1:3000/initialize.json
+* Set up your environment variables as follows: export TWITTER_KEY="xxxxxx" export TWITTER_SECRET="xxxxxxxx" export CALLBACK_HOST="127.0.0.1" export CALLBACK_PORT=3000
+* If you are deploying to Heroku, you can set these via `heroku config:add` - see http://devcenter.heroku.com/articles/config-vars

 *Note* it's important to specify `127.0.0.1` not `localhost` - Twitter don't let you set up an app on localhost, and the application gets the host name from the request

 ### Run the app

 * run "lein ring server" - this will build the app, deploy it to a local server on (probably) port 3000, and then display the home page in a browser.
-It will initially prompt you for twitter credentials - see above for details
 * alternateively, run "lein run -m twitter-example.core" which will run in a local jetty server on port 8080, a somewhat more production-like environment

 ## How it works